Pi-31415/squarewheellandingpage/README.md

 # squarewheellandingpage
-It's all about being foolish and crazy
+It's all about being foolish and crazy... maybe not ... think pi times before ranting